axelvaldez/radical-companies/_posts/missing chapters/2022-05-03-radical-companies-for-the-impatient.markdown

    <ul>
     <li  style="text-indent:0;">Co-owners get to recognize contributions by pressing a button in the RADs! app.
 They can press this &ldquo;recognition&rdquo; button as many times as they <em>feel</em> like.</li>
     <li  style="text-indent:0;">Co-owners get one <span class="_paradigm">RAD</span> per day.</li>
     <li  style="text-indent:0;">At the end of the cycle, the number of recognitions you have given are divided by the total number of recognitions given by everybody during the cycle.
-By multiplying this percentage by the total number of RADs accumulated during the cycle, we get the number of RADs each persson gets.</li>
+By multiplying this percentage by the total number of RADs accumulated during the cycle, we get the number of RADs each person gets.</li>
     <li  style="text-indent:0;">Each member gets to recognize contributions as they see fit.
 For example, you may end up giving 50% of your <span class="_paradigm">RAD</span>s to Adrian, 33% to Jose, and 1.7% to me.
 This would allocate, roughly, 15 <span class="_paradigm">RAD</span>s to Adrian, 10 to Jose, and 5 to me.</li>
     <li  style="text-indent:0;">You may have <span class="_paradigm">Distribution</span> events once a month, where everybody celebrates and give feedback.</li>
    </ul>